jimatas/Developist.Core.Cqrs/README.md

 # Developist.Core.Cqrs

-### Lightweight (no-dependency) and low-ceremony CQRS library
+### Lightweight (no dependency) and low-ceremony CQRS library

+To define a command message, simply inherit from the [`ICommand`](src/Developist.Core.Cqrs/Commands/ICommand.cs) interface.
-Define your command messages by inheriting from the [`ICommand`](Developist.Core.Cqrs/Commands/ICommand.cs) interface and your query messages by inheriting from the [`IQuery<TResult>`](Developist.Core.Cqrs/Queries/IQuery`1.cs) generic interface.
-For notification style messages you can inherit from the [`IEvent`](Developist.Core.Cqrs/Events/IEvent.cs) interface.
-Note that these are all marker interfaces, they do not declare any members that have to be implemented.
+Similarly, to define a query message, inherit from the [`IQuery<TResult>`](src/Developist.Core.Cqrs/Queries/IQuery`1.cs) generic interface.
+For notification-style messages, inherit from the [`IEvent`](src/Developist.Core.Cqrs/Events/IEvent.cs) interface.
+Note that these are marker interfaces and do not declare any members that have to be implemented.

 #### Handling
-Instances of these message types are processed by handlers that you define by inheriting from respectively the [`ICommandHandler<T>`](Developist.Core.Cqrs/Commands/ICommandHandler`1.cs), [`IQueryHandler<T, TResult>`](Developist.Core.Cqrs/Queries/IQueryHandler`2.cs) and [`IEventHandler<T>`](Developist.Core.Cqrs/Events/IEventHandler`1.cs) generic interfaces.
-These interfaces all declare a single `HandleAsync` method that will have to be implemented.
+To process instances of these message types, you need to define handlers by inheriting from the appropriate interfaces.
+Specifically, you should derive from the [`ICommandHandler<T>`](src/Developist.Core.Cqrs/Commands/ICommandHandler`1.cs), [`IQueryHandler<T, TResult>`](src/Developist.Core.Cqrs/Queries/IQueryHandler`2.cs), or [`IEventHandler<T>`](src/Developist.Core.Cqrs/Events/IEventHandler`1.cs) generic interfaces.
+All of these interfaces declare a single `HandleAsync` method that needs to be implemented.

-For example, the `SendEmailCommand` message, which is a command, is processed by a handler that derives from `ICommandHandler<SendEmailCommmand>` and implements the `HandleAsync(SendEmailCommand command, CancellationToken cancellationToken)` method.
+For example, to handle the `SendEmailCommand` message, you need to create a handler that derives from `ICommandHandler<SendEmailCommmand>` and implements the `HandleAsync(SendEmailCommand command, CancellationToken cancellationToken)` method.

-The difference between a command and a query is that the latter returns a result while the former does not.
-Both of these message types can also only be processed by a single handler.
-Defining more than one, or no handler at all for a particular command or query will cause an exception to be thrown by the dispatcher.
-A notification on the other hand can be processed by zero, one, or more than one handler.
+The main difference between a command and a query is that the latter returns a result while the former does not.
+Additionally, each command and query can only be processed by a single handler.
+If you define more than one or no handler at all for a particular command or query, the dispatcher will throw an exception.
+In contrast, a notification can be processed by zero, one, or more than one handler.

 #### Dispatching
-Routing messages to handlers is accomplished by the aforementioned dispatcher, which is a type that implements the [`IDispatcher`](Developist.Core.Cqrs/IDispatcher.cs) interface.
-Note that this top-level interface simply combines the individual [`ICommandDispatcher`](Developist.Core.Cqrs/Commands/ICommandDispatcher.cs), [`IQueryDispatcher`](Developist.Core.Cqrs/Queries/IQueryDispatcher.cs) and [`IEventDispatcher`](Developist.Core.Cqrs/Events/IEventDispatcher.cs) interfaces into a single convenient interface.
-Likewise, the [`IDynamicDispatcher`](Developist.Core.Cqrs/IDynamicDispatcher.cs) does the same for the [`IDynamicCommandDispatcher`](Developist.Core.Cqrs/Commands/IDynamicCommandDispatcher.cs), [`IDynamicQueryDispatcher`](Developist.Core.Cqrs/Queries/IDynamicQueryDispatcher.cs) and [`IDynamicEventDispatcher`](Developist.Core.Cqrs/Events/IDynamicEventDispatcher.cs) interfaces.
+The routing of messages to handlers is done by the dispatcher, which is a type that implements the [`IDispatcher`](Developist.Core.Cqrs/IDispatcher.cs) interface.
+Note that this top-level interface simply combines the individual [`ICommandDispatcher`](src/Developist.Core.Cqrs/Commands/ICommandDispatcher.cs), [`IQueryDispatcher`](src/Developist.Core.Cqrs/Queries/IQueryDispatcher.cs) and [`IEventDispatcher`](src/Developist.Core.Cqrs/Events/IEventDispatcher.cs) interfaces into a single convenient interface.
+Similarly, the [`IDynamicDispatcher`](src/Developist.Core.Cqrs/IDynamicDispatcher.cs) interface combines the [`IDynamicCommandDispatcher`](src/Developist.Core.Cqrs/Commands/IDynamicCommandDispatcher.cs), [`IDynamicQueryDispatcher`](src/Developist.Core.Cqrs/Queries/IDynamicQueryDispatcher.cs) and [`IDynamicEventDispatcher`](src/Developist.Core.Cqrs/Events/IDynamicEventDispatcher.cs) interfaces.

-The difference between regular (static) and dynamic dispatch is that the latter supports polymorphic dispatch of messages through the use of some reflection.
+The main difference between static and dynamic dispatch is that the latter supports polymorphic dispatch of messages through the use of reflection.
-The best way to show what this means is by an example.
+Here's an example to illustrate this difference:

 ```csharp
 ICommand command = new SendEmailCommand(to, from, subject, body); // Note, the SendEmailCommand is assigned to a variable of type ICommand.